videoP/jaPRO/japro_docs.md

 awesomenoise - sound it makes when time is below 'speed' key (only in jka style)
 speed - max time in ms to play awesomenoise
 target
-uniqueid - ID of the trigger to match it to a start trigger (used with REQUIRE_SPECIFIC_STARTTRIGGER spawnflag) objective - required checkpoint bitmask (used with REQUIRE_CHECKPOINTS)
+courseid - ID of the trigger to match it to a start trigger (used with REQUIRE_SPECIFIC_STARTTRIGGER spawnflag) objective - required checkpoint bitmask (used with REQUIRE_CHECKPOINTS)

 ### df_trigger_checkpoint
 noise - sound it makes
 objective - checkpoint #
+courseid - ID of the trigger to match it to a finish trigger (optional?)

 ### df_trigger_start
 noise - sound it makes
-uniqueid - ID of the trigger to match it to a finish trigger
+courseid - ID of the trigger to match it to a finish trigger

 ### trigger_newpush
 #### Spawnflags